 Generator set location is decided mainly by related systems such as ventilation, wiring, fuel, and exhaust.
-The set should be located as near as possible to the main power box.
+The set should be located as near as possible to the main power service entrance.
+Exhaust must not be able to enter or accumulate around inhabited areas.